Implications of Seiberg-Witten map on type-I superconductors: London equations

 which is an expansion up to first order.
 Here $\epsilon_{ijk}\epsilon^{klm}\partial_{j}\partial_{l}B_{m}^{n}=\left(\nabla\times(\nabla\times B^{n})\right)^{i}$ and the index $n=0,1$ stand for the perturbation order.
 Now, using $\nabla^{2}\hat{B}=\nabla (\nabla\cdot\hat{B} )-\nabla\times (\nabla\times\hat{B} )$ and Eq.~(\ref{eq:Gauss's law zero, first and second order}) we find the London equation for zero and first order

-The first equation is the standard London equation (\ref{LondonETruh}) whereas the second one corresponds to the first order SW $\theta$-expansion.
+The first equation is the standard London equation (Eq. \ref{LondonETruh}) whereas the second one corresponds to the first order SW $\theta$-expansion.
 As we will discuss later, we can obtain the London equation to all orders and their solutions using the SW map.
+In this analysis it is necessary to obtain the NC $\lambda_{L_{i}}$ corrections of $\lambda_{eff}$ that appear in the above equations; a task that will be made in the next section for a specific system.

+As a final note, we stress that we postulate a NC relation between current and A.C electric field with the proportionality constant being the NC conductivity that acquires corrections in $\theta$-expansions, see Eq. (\ref{eq:noncommutative Ohm´s law}).
+Then, with the knowledge of NC Maxwell equations and vector identities invariant under NC, we derive the relation between NC magnetic field and NC current, order by order in $\theta$-expansions, Eq. (\ref{londonexp}).